stefanv/blog/content/2016-10-20-websockets-in-python.md

 mechanism for Python web developers to
 [push messages from their Python backends to the browser](http://cesium.ml/blog/2016/07/13/a-pattern-for-websockets-in-python/).

-There are plenty of potential use cases, but consider, e.g., that you you want to verify a credit card number submitted by your user.
+There are plenty of potential use cases, but consider, e.g., that you want to verify a credit card number submitted by your user.
 Traditionally, you'd submit the number, and then poll the backend repeatedly from the browser.
 Not very elegant :/